 - Vitamin E: Vitamin E works by blocking free radicals and repairing skin.
 You can mix vitamin E oil to your dog’s food.
-However, the most effective way is to apply vitamin E oil directly to the skin surface.
-Vitamin E also works well as a treamtent for other skin conditions like dog nose hyperkeratosis, or for dogs with a rash in the groin.
+However, the most effective way is to apply vitamin E oil directly to the skin surface, which is why we include it in our topical CBD balm for dogs.
+Vitamin E also works well as a treatment for other skin conditions like dog nose hyperkeratosis, or for dogs with a rash in the groin.

 As a pet parent, you want to use natural treatment options for your dog whenever possible, and with conditions like a dog elbow callus, or dry dog paws, natural treatments can work well.

 As well as limiting your dog's contact with the hard surfaces which are causing the rough skin, you will want to moisturize the callus to give it the best chance of healing.

 We make our all-natural topical CBD soothing balm for dogs with a base of virgin shea butter, one of the best natural moisturizers available.
 We add in Vitamin E, Coconut oil, Niaouli, Lavender, Frankincense, and Myrrh; these are all beneficial for skin health and are non-toxic to dogs.

 The CBD in our balm works with localized cannabinoid receptors to support your dog's skin's health, and it's refined at a low temperature to retain as many of its natural benefits as possible.

 You can safely use this product in combination with our CBD oil for dogs, which provides an effective dose of CBD to help maintain optimal health and promote physical and mental well-being.